 Why having travel information translated is important for tourists: facts and figures

-According to the BBC 6.5m British holidaymakers visited Spain during the first six months of 2014, while France remained the most popular destination with 83m foreign visitors (http://www.bbc.co.uk/news/business-28418913).
-However the British lack of ability when it comes to understanding foreign languages is legendary.
+According to the BBC 6.5m British tourists visited Spain during the first six months of 2014, while France remained the most popular destination with 83m foreign visitors (http://www.bbc.co.uk/news/business-28418913).
+However, the British lack of ability when it comes to understanding foreign languages is well known.
 Indeed, it has been suggested that only 25% of British people can hold a basic conversation in a foreign language (http://www.telegraph.co.uk/education/educationnews/10460432/Three-quarters-of-adults-cannot-speak-a-foreign-language.html) with 15% being able to hold a basic conversation in French.
 A separate report claims that “23% of the UK population can speak or understand French… and 8% can speak or understand Spanish” (https://en.wikipedia.org/wiki/Languages_of_the_United_Kingdom).
 What these reports mean for foreign businesses is that in order to market their products and services to British customers they must make information available in English.

 How to get your company’s tourist information translated by a professional